How to Handle Web Table in Selenium

 Step 3

-Prefix the remaining portion of the code with double forward slash “//” and copy it over to your WebDriver code.
+Prefix the remaining XPath with double forward slash “//” and copy it into your WebDriver code.

 Selenium Web table example with Attributes

-The WebDriver code below will be able to successfully retrieve the inner text of the element we are accessing.
+The WebDriver code below retrieves the inner text of the deeply nested element.

 Selenium Web table example with Attributes